codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+As I get older, I think of all the people I lost along the way.
+Maybe a career as a tour guide wasn't such a good idea.

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Asymmetric encryption
+ 1. Inkscape
- 2. Secret sharing scheme
+ 2. Adobe Photoshop
- 3. Hashing algorithm
+ 3. GIMP
- 4. Stream cipher
+ 4. Paint.NET

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  Inkscape
 </details>